Client usage

 There is also a variable called LANGUAGE on some systems, but it is non-standard, and we do not recommend the use of it.

 If none of these variables are set, the locale defaults to C, which in practice means American English.
-The value of the variables should be of the form language_country, where language and country are 2 letter codes.
+The value of the variables should be of the form language_country, where language and country are 2-letter codes.
 Currently, the languages delivered with the client are Brazilian Portuguese (pt_BR), English (en_US), Dutch (nl_NL), French (fr_FR), German (de_DE), Italian (it_IT), Russian (ru_RU), Spanish (es_ES), Swedish (sv_SE), and Turkish (tr_TR).

 On Windows, the same environment variables can be set in a script that also starts the ThinLinc client.
 An example script called altlang.cmd is installed with the ThinLinc client for Windows.
 If nothing is set, the Windows client will use the language setting that was given with the control panel.